 Wild Flora Clothing – ££

-Linen and cotton clothing handmade to order in Shrewbury.
-Often hand dyed with natural dyes, and printed with hand carved blocks, this is slow fashion at it’s finest.
+Linen and cotton clothing handmade to order in Shrewsbury.
+Often hand dyed with natural dyes, and printed with hand-carved blocks, this is slow fashion at it’s finest.

 Wool & The Gang – ££ – £££

 At Wool & The Gang, you can buy a pre-made item, made by the Wool & The Gang community of knitters around the world – their “global knitwork of gangstas.
 Nothing is mass produced – it’s all made by knitters in their own homes.
 If knitting is your thing, then instead you can simply order the pattern and the wool to make your own.
 They can even supply you with the knitting needles!